-You can make a claim online, by logging into e:vision and going to My Modules and Assessment.
+You can make a claim online, by logging into e:vision and going to the My Student Information & Support' tab in your e:Vision Staffs Portal.
 You will need to select every assessment task you want to claim for, not just every module.

-If you are unsure how or are unable to do this, you can talk to your Personal Tutor or visit the Student Hub.
-You can also get independent advice and guidance via the Students' Union Student Advice Centre at sac@staffs.ac.uk.
+If you are unsure how or are unable to do this, you can talk to your Personal Tutor or visit Student Connect.
+You can also get independent advice and guidance via the Students' Union Student Advice Team.